 The festival’s crafts area is set among a block of 1880-90s Victorian homes on the quiet tree-lined Garvin Place cul-de-sac, with vendors selling jewelry, pottery, paintings, art, and a host of artisan oddities.
 Our booths are open late, which helps make this festival a very unique Old Louisville event.

 A celebration of both the blues and the arts, this festival attracts a multi-racial, intergenerational audience and takes place this year on Friday, October 10, from 6:30 - 11:15 pm, and Saturday, October 11, from 2 - 11:15 pm at The Garvin Gate on Oak Street, between 4th & 6th Streets, one mile south of downtown Louisville.

 Due to the large crowds we ask that you leave your pets at home, service dogs only, and please, no coolers, cans, or bottles in the festival area.
-Supporting our parking lot on Fourth Street, and food and drink vendors within the festival area on Garvin Place, goes a long way to help pay for this free public event.
+Supporting our parking lot on Fourth Street and our food and drink vendors within the festival area goes a long way to help pay for this free event.
 Thank you.